AndreaViolaCaroline/1dv610-assignment-L1/testrapport.md

 |convertFromFahrenheit | 37.8 | 37.8 |
 |convertFromCelsius   | 212  | 212 |

+#### Summary temperature conversion

+All methods have calculated correctly.

 ## Test results distance conversion

 All units/classes converts from the value 100, i.e. Class inches expected/actual value is based on 100 inches being converted etc.